-To make changes to your asset preferences, go to the ‘WP’ button on the top right, then select the Preferences page.
-Select Assets and you will see a list of customisable options.
+To tailor your asset preferences, simply navigate to the 'WP' button located in the top right corner of your screen and select the 'Preferences' page.
+From there, choose 'Assets', and you'll discover a range of customisable options.

-You can add or remove the following options by using the dropdowns available.
+You can easily enable or disable the following features using the available dropdown menus:

-Images on Assets - allows you to add photos to a specific Asset which will be saved to that Asset making it easier for the Users to see existing photos from previous services.
+• Images on Assets: This lets you attach photos directly to a specific asset.
+These images are then saved with the asset, making it simple for users to review existing photos from previous services.

-Note – you will have to provide the barcodes or QR codes yourself.
-There are a number of websites that offer this service.
-For more information on how to set up Barcodes for Assets, please see our guide on this topic.
+For more information on how to set up Asset Scanning, please see our guide on this topic.

 Customisable Asset Fields